sambrosio/Mini-Training_Open-Project/README.md

 - Please go into the three groups according to the color of your sticky notes
 - There will now be 7 Minutes group work
-- Later we will take what you learned back into plenary and talk about what we learned
+- Later we will take what you learned back into plenary and talk about what we learned.
+One person of each group needs to present in 30s the outcomes and the facilitators extend it with some recommendations.

 ### Group work (7 Minutes)